Stars of the entertainment world react to early US election results

 Polls in some states began closing at 12am GMT (7pm ET), with the first results being called around an hour later.
 While polling stations across the country saw long lines of citizens waiting to vote, a large number of votes were cast early via mail-in ballots implemented to reduce the impact of the coronavirus pandemic.

 So far, Biden has won the vote Illinois, Virginia, New York, Connecticut, New Jersey and more.
-Trump has been declared the winner in Kentucky, South Carolina, West Virginia, Indiana, and several other states, including key territory Florida.
+Trump has been declared the winner in Kentucky, South Carolina, West Virginia, Indiana, and several other states.
+He is also currently on track to take key territory Florida.

 Jane’s Addiction frontman Perry Farrell shared his voting experience at LA’s SoFI Stadium on Twitter, calling it “calm, cool, and collective”.
 “The stadium itself is a marvel, and the staff were helpful and kind,” he said.
 “LA we have an incredible venue we can call home.
 I am anxiously crossing fingers, toes, and tongue.”